nofiupelumi/Palindrome-Task/README.md

-# Palindrome-Task
+# PYTHON NOTES
-Palindrome project written in python
+Practice in python